Find better matches with our advanced matching system

 Would this hypothetical person then engage in a conversation with me, the next think she might notice is that the language I use is a tad on the formal side, especially my written language (which you already might have noticed).
 This is mainly because my choice of words are those words that convey the message at its best.
 Another reason might be that I have to read a lot of scientific literature, which also shapes my language.
 However, of course my choice of words is also dependent of the company and the mood that I am in, so it varies.

 I think this even holds true for something as abstract as music.
 With music, the composer has the power to convey certain emotions.
 He also has the means to let the listener wonder over the complex chord progressions, which takes the music to a higher aesthetic level.
-Finally, I will get annoyed if the music is too predictable and then I most likely will turn it off.
-I think this is the main reason for me to avoid pop music, for me most of the time it is too boring for me.
+I will get annoyed if the music is too predictable and then I most likely will turn it off.
+I think this is the main reason for me to avoid pop music, most of the time it is too boring for me.
 But this also holds up for a lot of classical music as well, for example I experience this too when I listen to Haydn's music.

 Now I have given you very few examples, but I have also tried to convey a framework which also tells you what kind of books, movies, shows and music I like to indulge myself into.
-About food I am very easy, but I always like to eat food I never tried before as long as it is not dangerous to eat.

 If I am surrounded by good company, the next thing I need is a well maintained body of knowledge in order to have a nice conversation.
 With this I am referring towards the collective body of knowledge, and I also think the conversation gets more interesting when there are a lot of different individual bodies of knowledge.